ai-in-aerospace/ai-in-aerospace.github.io/_contributions/2019-data-modelling.md

 </figure>

 On-board science data generation, downlink, and storage are an important part of planning and scheduling for both Earth-orbiting and deep space missions.
-Throughout my PhD, I've created many simulation tools within Basilisk to support the modeling of on-board science data.
+Throughout my PhD, I've created many simulation tools within the [Basilisk astrodynamics software architecture](https://hanspeterschaub.info/basilisk/index.html) to support the modeling of on-board science data.
 This includes data buffers, instruments, transmitters, etc. that all interact with one another to manage data on-board the spacecraft.

 ### On-Board Data Modeling Components
 [Source Code](https://bitbucket.org/avslab/basilisk/src/develop/src/simulation/onboardDataHandling/){: .btn .btn--primary .btn--large}